CIS Return Errors: The Most Common Mistakes and How to Avoid Them featured image

 The Verification Process: Where It Goes Wrong

+At Together We Count, we provide our clients with verification templates that cover everything they need so they can keep moving forward without unnecessary stress.
+But I still see businesses coming to us after years of skipping this step entirely.
 Verification is the process of checking a subcontractor's details with HMRC before making any payment.
 It tells you which deduction rate to apply.
 Skipping it or doing it incorrectly is behind a huge proportion of CIS return errors.

 How Verification Works